Table of Contents

 How it helps businesses: It helps companies avoid fuel shortages, plan fuel purchases better, and maintain clear records of fuel storage and distribution.

-Type 3: On-Site Fuel Management Systems
+Type 3: On-Site fuel management systems

 An on-site fuel management system is used when businesses store fuel at their own facility or depot.
 The system tracks fuel dispensed to vehicles, machines, or equipment.